For previous articles in this series please see:

 The current norm at organisations is to value experts.
 We employ people who are good at something.
-When moving towards agility, most organisations employ a range of different experts that are typically called Team / Agile / Enterprise Coaches.
+When moving towards agility, most organisations employ a range of different experts.
+These are typically called Team / Agile / Enterprise Coaches.

 When experts are engaged in Organisational Change and try to fix or solve problems in how other people work, they create resistance, resentment, and changes that don’t last or stick.

-At AWA we use the ‘coaching’ part of the role to grow individuals, teams, and whole organisations, so that they can fix their own problems.
+At AWA we use the ‘coaching’ part of the role to grow individuals, teams, and whole organisations.
+This is so that they can fix their own problems.

-This takes years of practice because we are asked to be experts, but we actually have to teach, mentor, and coach the expert in others.
-This means we have to make a stand and not default back to be the expert, even though we are asked to do that.
+This approach takes years of practice.
+We are asked to be experts, yet we actually have to teach, mentor, and coach the expert in others.
+This means we have to make a stand and not default back to being the expert, despite being asked to do that.

-Making a stand and choosing to grow others is hard when most people in organisations employ you to be the expert and fix their problems.
+Making a stand and choosing to grow others is hard.
+Especially when most people in organisations employ you to be the expert and fix their problems.
 That’s what being a leader is.
 It means making a stand and doing the right thing.

-As part of the AWA coaching practice we learn how to separate our own ego and agenda from that of our clients.
-We build the confidence in ourselves and our practice to know that coaching, training, and mentoring is a solution that works, being a consultant and expert does not.
+As part of the AWA coaching practice, we learn how to separate our own ego and agenda from that of our clients.
+We build confidence in ourselves and our practice to know that coaching, training, and mentoring is a solution that works.
+Being a consultant and expert does not.

-Removing our own ego and agenda is absolutely necessary because the moment to moment coaching conversations we have require us to ask questions.
+Removing our own ego and agenda is absolutely necessary because the moment-to-moment coaching conversations we have require us to ask questions.
 If those questions are loaded, then the outcome follows our agenda.
-That might seem to work, and we might even receive praise, but in the weeks to come the ideas fall flat, and the new ways of working don’t stick.
+That might seem to work, and we might even receive praise.
+However, in the weeks to come the ideas fall flat, and the new ways of working don’t stick.
 Being agenda-less is essential.

-Of course, all that Agile experience, organisational design, and process creation experience, is not just discarded.
+Of course, all that agile experience, organisational design, and process creation experience, is not simply discarded.
 That would be a waste.
-Instead of consulting and telling in order to transfer that expertise, we work with our clients to create experiments that they design and run to exactly solve the business challenge that they are facing.
+Instead of consulting and telling in order to transfer that expertise, we work with our clients to create experiments that they design and run to exactly solve the business challenges that they are facing.
 This creates ownership of continual improvement and transfers knowledge by doing rather than telling.
-Far more powerful and long lasting.
+Far more powerful and long-lasting.

 DAILY COACHING IDEAS